 Get feedback from managers and team members, and do not take that task easily.

 When projects break their deadlines, the biggest consequences fall on you and team morale.

 This part of planning is particularly hard because you will have to play a little game of prediction.

 No one knows what kinds of problems wait ahead, and you will have to try and account for that when setting that deadline.

-This is the ideal place for your team to pick a time tracking tool and create a plausible time frame.
+This is the ideal place for your team to pick a time tracking tool or some time tracking software and create a plausible time frame.

 8/ Leave some extra seconds for speed bumps